camptocamp/c2cgeoportal/doc/integrator/print.rst

 Infrastructure
 --------------

-By default we use the mutualized print Platform as a service from Camptocamp.
+By default we use the `mutualized print platform as a service from Camptocamp <https://www.camptocamp.com/en/actualite/saas-printing-service-offer/>`.

 To configure it, you should ask Camptocamp to create e.-g. two new applications on the platform, one for the integration, one for the production.